 Four years passed by, I learned a lot about my camera, started editing my photos and I was ready to take my photography to the next level.
 By this time luckily my boyfriend got interested in photography as well so we spent countless hours on photography blogs and YouTube channels, trying to figure out what type of camera we should buy next.

-Thanks to the 24-megapixel sensor, the built-in image stabilization and the improved focus system, the quality of our photos was on a whole new level.
+Thanks to the 24-megapixel sensor, the built-in image stabilization and the improved focus system, the quality of our photos were on a whole new level.
 The ergonomics of the camera is also remarkable, it just feels amazing to hold it in your hand.
-It’s very user friendly as well, the menu is easy to use and many of the buttons are customizable.
+It’s very user-friendly as well, the menu is easy to use and many of the buttons are customizable.

 On top of this, it also has Bluetooth and WiFi, which means you can easily connect the camera to your phone and transfer your photos immediately.
-The weigh of the camera body is 556g so it’s quite light-weight, although the lenses make the whole camera gear a lot heavier.
+The weight of the camera body is 556g so it’s quite lightweight, although the lenses make the whole camera gear a lot heavier.

 Our current body: Sony Alpha 7 III

-In the end of 2019 we decided to embark on a 6-months long Southeast-Asia trip (which was reduced to 4 months due to the global events in the beginning of 2020, but this is another story).
+At the end of 2019, we decided to embark on a 6-months long Southeast-Asia trip (which was reduced to 4 months due to the global events at the beginning of 2020, but this is another story).
 We wanted to have the best possible camera with us, so we decided to do another upgrade and bought the Sony Alpha 7 III body.

 Kit lens: Sony FE 28-70mm f/3.5-5.6 OSS

 We got the Sony Alpha 7 II body with the Sony FE 28-70mm f/3.5-5.6 OSS kit lens and we continued using this lens with the Sony Alpha 7 III body as well.
 It is a great starter lens with a good standard zoom range, but since the f-stops are not low enough it’s not really good in portrait or low-light photography.